JujuAdams/Chatterbox/docs/3.0/reference-setup.md

 |`aliasName`|string  |Name to use to reference the string (the "filename" to use for the string)|
 |`string`   |string  |String to parse as a [source file](concept-source-files)                  |

 Loads a string as a source file, emulating the [`ChatterboxLoadFromFile()`](reference-configuration#chatterboxloadfromfilefilename-aliasname).
-The string should be formatted as a `.yarn` file.
+The string should be formatted as a ChatterScript file.
 See the [Source Files](concept-source-files) pages for more information.

 If you use this function to reload a file (i.e. load a buffer using the same filename as an existing [source file](concept-source-files)) then all in-progress [chatterboxes](concept-chatterboxes) that were using the previous [source file](concept-source-files) will be invalidated and will need to be restarted.